quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 frame (see Section 13.3 of {{QUIC-TRANSPORT}}), because the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

-An endpoint can send multiple ACK_FREQUENCY frames with different values within a connection.
 A receiving endpoint MUST ignore a received ACK_FREQUENCY frame unless the Sequence Number value in the frame is greater than the largest currently processed value.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}